cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ~~~
 birational_map(x', y')
 Input: (x', y'), a point on a Montgomery curve.
-Output: (x, y), a point on the equivalent Edwards curve.
+Output: (x, y), a point on the equivalent twisted Edwards curve.

 1. t1 = y' * B'
 2. t2 = x' + 1